massexchange/MXEngineering/4C Integration.md

 * An `Asset` is what we call media that is bought and sold.
 It represents the right to show an ad, in a particular place, to some audience, at a certain time.
 It is composed of `Attributes` and additional information, like the date and time.

 * An `Attribute` represents some piece of information about the asset.
 This can be any sort of information, for any sort of asset.
 For example, to use a fruit market analogy, if its green, if its an apple, if its large or small.
 Splitting up information about assets in this way allows us to search through them in useful ways.
-We talk about attributes in the format `Type: Attribute Value`, ie, `Network: AMC`.
+We talk about attributes in the format `Type: Attribute Value`, ie, `Network: WeMakeTv`.

 * Attributes in turn have `Types`, which describe what sort of information attributes of that type convey about assets.
 In the same analogy, the types would be `Color`, `Fruit`, `Size`.
 Thinking about types allows us to measure the specificity (defined later) of an asset.